mdebarros/mdebarros/README.md

 # 🌍 Beyond Code

-When I'm not architecting systems, you'll find me:
+When I'm not building systems, you'll find me:
 - 🧗 Rock climbing
 - 📷 Behind a camera lens
 - 🎮 Exploring the 'verse in Star Citizen